grexie/libhoney/tools/distrib/linux/README.redistrib.txt

 Optional components:

 The following components are optional.
-If they are missing CEF will continue to run but any related functionality may become broken or disabled.
+If they are missing Honeycomb will continue to run but any related functionality may become broken or disabled.

 * Localized resources.
-  Locale file loading can be disabled completely using CefSettings.pack_loading_disabled.
-The locales directory path can be customized using CefSettings.locales_dir_path.
+  Locale file loading can be disabled completely using HoneycombSettings.pack_loading_disabled.
+The locales directory path can be customized using HoneycombSettings.locales_dir_path.

   * locales/
-    Directory containing localized resources used by CEF, Chromium and Blink.
+    Directory containing localized resources used by Honeycomb, Chromium and Blink.
 A .pak file is loaded from this directory based on the value of environment variables which are read with the following precedence order: LANGUAGE, LC_ALL, LC_MESSAGES and LANG.
 Only configured locales need to be